 Physically possible indirect measurements become "mathematically possible" as well.
 In engineering and in physics, we often cannot directly measure the desired quantity; instead, we measure related properties and then use the measurement results to reconstruct the measured values.
 In mathematical terms, the corresponding reconstruction problem is called the inverse problem.
 In practice, this problem is efficiently used to reconstruct the signal from noise, to find the faults within a metal plate, etc. However, from the purely mathematical viewpoint, most inverse problems are ill-defined meaning that we cannot really reconstruct the desired values without making some additional assumptions.

-We show that the only assumption we need to make is that the reconstructed signal, etc., is "normal", and immediately, the problem becomes well-defined in the precise mathematical sense.
+What we are planning to do.
+In this paper, we show that the only assumption we need to make is that the reconstructed signal, etc., is "normal", and immediately, the problem becomes well-defined in the precise mathematical sense.
 We also show that this idea naturally leads to an emergence of chaos, and it also helps to deal with systems that display chaotic behavior.